DuartBreedt/EduanBreedtBlog/content/blog/theories-of-change.md

 The first thing I think of when I think of a theory of change is: Where do I assume the problem is located?
 Different theories of change hold within them assumptions about where we think the problem lies and therefore assumptions about the intervention required.
 Based on where we locate said problem, we can deduce a set of assumptions and consequences relating to change making.
-So the first question you might ask yourself is
+So the first question you might ask yourself is...

-### Where do I assume the problem lies?
+# Where do I assume the problem lies?
 If we locate ‘the problem’ to be ‘fixed’ or ‘changed’ with those who are being harmed, for example, by insisting that they lack knowledge, resources, recognition, empowerment, or representation, then the solutions are often imagined as being assimilatory.
 In this case, justice looks like making efforts to assimilate these ‘harmed’ populations into existing systems by educating them, increasing access to existing